 26. Deer Creek Reservoir

 This medium-sized reservoir is located in Heber Valley about a 35 minute drive from Park City and it is quite stunning.
-You can windsurf, boat, zipline, fish and swim in Deer Creek Reservoir and eat or drink in the Lakehouse restaurant.
+You can windsurf, boat, zipline, fish, swim in Deer Creek Reservoir, and eat or drink in the Lakehouse restaurant.
 Entrance fees are charged.

 27. Ghost Tour

 Ghost tours are appropriately held at night in the historic district of Park City.
-Get ready to hear some grim and sometimes humourous tales of those Park City residents from the mining times who are said to haunt the buildings of the historic district today.
+Get ready to hear some grim and sometimes humourous tales of those Park City residents from the mining times who are said to haunt the historic district’s buildings today.

 28. Park Silly Sunday Market

-Held every Sunday between June and September, the Park Silly market is a farmer’s market as well as a street festival.
+Held every Sunday between June and September, the Park Silly market is a farmer’s market and a street festival.
 Local musicians perform, there are demonstrations by local chefs and artists, kids activity tables and lots more.

 29. Visit Atticus Coffee

 A bookshop, coffee shop and gift shop, Atticus Coffee is a particularly cosy cafe on Park City’s Main Street.
-It is bursting with charm and character as well as lots of comfortable seating.
-Atticus Coffee is the perfect place to grab a coffee or tea and settle in for a bit to enjoy.
+It is bursting with charm and character and lots of comfortable seating.
+Atticus Coffee is the perfect place to grab a coffee or tea and settle in and enjoy.